Baltimore and Ohio Railroad locomotives: The Baltimore Belt Line and electrification

 John W. Garrett's desire to have a line to New York led to the construction of the Baltimore Belt Line in order to bring the railroad across Baltimore.
 The most important feature of this was the Howard Street Tunnel, which began at Camden Station and headed north to Mount Royal Station.
 Objections to use of steam led, in 1895, to the first main line electrification in North America.
 Trains in one direction were pulled through the tunnel, by a series of electric locomotives that lasted until the end of steam; in the other direction, the train simply drifted down the slope.
 Dieselization made the electrification unnecessary and it was discontinued in 1952.

 "Old Maude"

 Another innovation was the introduction of Mallet locomotives.
 Economies in haulage could be achieved by reducing the number of locomotives and trains needed, so ever more powerful locomotives were always sought.
-In 1904 #2400, a 0-6-6-0 design, was introduced, and quickly became known as "Old Maude" after a mule in a cartoon.
-"Old Maude" was renumbered to #7000 in 1915, and it boasted an impressive 71,500 pound tractive effort and was a great success at a Maximum speed of only 21 mph.
+In 1904 #2400 (renumbered #7000 in 1915), a 0-6-6-0 design, was introduced.
+It had a 71500 lbf tractive effort and was a great success, albeit with a maximum speed of only 21 mph.
+It quickly became known as "Old Maude" after a cartoon mule due to its strength.
 It was the first Mallet in North America.
 Mallets were built in large numbers for the B&O, culminating in the huge EM-1 2-8-8-4.